proxmox/pve-eslint/eslint/docs/user-guide/configuring.md

 }
 ```

-To specify processors for a specific kind of files, use the combination of the `overrides` key and the `processor` key.
+To specify processors for specific kinds of files, use the combination of the `overrides` key and the `processor` key.
 For example, the following uses the processor `a-plugin/markdown` for `*.md` files.

 ```json
 {